Halvani/Constituent-Treelib/README.md

 2 To export the constituent tree into the file formats JPG, PNG, GIF, BMP, EPS, PSD, TIFF and YAML, the software suite **<a href="https://imagemagick.org/script/download.php#windows">ImageMagick</a>** is required.

-# Quick start
+# Quickstart
 Below you can find several examples of the core functionality of CTL.
+More examples can be found in the <a href="https://github.com/Halvani/constituent_treelib/Constituent_TreeLib_Quickstart.ipynb">jupyter notebook demo</a>.

 ## Creating an NLP pipeline